 Above Deck cabins are on the main deck of the ship or just above it.
 Lower Deck cabins are in the hull of the

 ship.
 There are pros and cons to both - Lower Deck cabins are often cooler and quieter at night, as you do not

 have many travellers walking past your cabin as much as the Above Deck cabins.
 Above Deck cabins offer more

 natural light and ventilation.
 Each ship is unique and therefore the layout varies from ship to ship.
 Please

 note: On some ships, the Above Deck cabins are located across two levels, i.e. located on the main deck and on

 a higher deck level.

 What age/nationality are the passengers?

-If you prefer to have your own cabin, you can pay a single supplement which is 50% of the one person price.
+If you prefer to have your own cabin, you can pay a single supplement which is 50% of the per person website price.
 Please note single

 supplements are not applicable on Special Offers or discounted cruises.
 Alternatively, we can match you with another solo